 To finish off the closet, I added the hooks for the coats.
 Adding five hooks with drywall screws (four screws per each hook) is a super annoying project.
 To save some annoyance, we cut a board to the length of the closet and screwed it in.
 After painting and caulking it, we used wood screws to hang the hooks.
 The board doesn’t look out of place because it sits right up flush with the shelf.
 If you were hanging hooks on an open wall, I wouldn’t recommend this method but if you have a situation like we do, where the wood piece just looks like a part of the built-in, then it’s definitely an easier way of hanging a bunch of hooks.

-I think the takeaway is that adding function to your house is ALWAYS a good idea so think about what spaces aren’t working for you and figure out how to make them work for you.
+I think the takeaway is that adding function to your house is ALWAYS a good idea so think about what spaces aren't working for you and figure out how to make them work for you.
+Spy our home tour for more photos of how this space relates to the rest of our home.

 So, tell me what you think!
 Would you ever do something similar?
 Or, would you consider adding a wallpaper surprise inside your coat closet?
 I’m pretty smitten with that idea, too!